MMZK1526/Hrolog/README.md

 ## Syntax
 This section covers the syntax of Hrolog's program, query, and REPL.

+It only covers the syntax for *deduction*.
+In the future I will add *abduction* syntax.

 ### Program

 The syntax of Hrolog is similar to that of Prolog, but with several variations and limitations.